 So, we can’t do without sunscreen.
 But, how much does sunscreen affect vitamin D?

 After all, sunscreen prevent UVB rays from hitting your skin, so it makes sense it stops the production of vitamin D in its tracks.

 Under very strictly controlled conditions, this is exactly what happens.
-But IRL?
+But IRL (in real life)?
 Not happening.
 A 2009 study has found that its [sunscreen’s] “normal usage does not generally result in vitamin D insufficiency.”

 How is this possible?
 There are several reasons for this:

 - No sunscreen blocks 100% UVB rays: SPF 30, for example, blocks 97%, SPF 50 blocks 98% and SPF 100 blocks 99%.